~dmi3 page

 Software

-Just in case USB drive contains a lot of fiction books, "FM 3-05.70", "Where There Is No Doctor", "The Knowledge by Dr. Lewis Dartnell", "ps-survival library" and preparedness pdfs from local gov site.
+Just in case USB drive contains a lot of fiction books, "FM 3-05.70", "Where There Is No Doctor", "The Knowledge by Dr. Lewis Dartnell", "ps-survival library", WHO AWaRe antibiotic book and preparedness pdfs from local gov site.
 And dumps of Wiki and Arch Wiki of course.

 Next steps